donaljof/UD_P5_MachineLearning/README.md

 Speed Weighted F1 Score =  0.535714285714

 ### Support Vector Machines

+Support Vector Machines were selected intially for their usefullness in dealing with high dimensionality data, speed in their linear form and low complexity relative to ensemble methods.
+It was hoped the large number of numeric features would suit the plane splitting strategy employed by SVM and yield a useful prediction.

-Linear support vector machines was applied using a pipline containing the PCA and tuned over the number of components, C values, tolerence values, maximum iterations and intercept scaling.
+Linear support vector machines alghorith was applied using a pipline containing the PCA and tuned over the number of components, C values, tolerence values, maximum iterations and intercept scaling.

 Achieving a best case F1 score as per the output below proved challenging from a tuning point of view.
 Large numbers of components or tuning parameters outside a narrow range gave recall values of less than 0.1.